(Last updated Oct 29, 2018)

 How To Report a Problem at the Convention

-Operations, The Watch, and the IRT are located in the Stone Room on the west side of the lobby level of the Westin, past Starbucks.
+The Watch and the IRT are located in the Exeter room on the west side of the Mezzanine level of the hotel, across from the Info Desk.
 The Watch and the IRT are available at all hours throughout the convention.
 The Watch staff also stationed throughout the convention wearing distinctive "The Watch" fluorescent vests and photo-identifying badges.

 During the convention you may also call or text The Watch or the IRT; the numbers for each are located on the back of every badge.
 To email the IRT regarding a Code of Conduct violation or member behavior issue, send to @email.